qdo1010/qdo1010.github.io/_pages/about.md

 Hi, this is a sentence with words in it.
 It was typed on a laptop and now it is written.

 Not sure what else to write down yet...But should I keep writing down something just to fill the empty space?

-What can I write about?
+What should I write about?
 And why is there a need to write something down now that the empty space is filled?

 Instead of words can I write with :no_mouth: :zipper_mouth_face: :shushing_face:?
 And instead of sentences and paragraphs and aims and goals, how else can I arrange my :thinking:?